 Instructions

 • Cut the chicken into 1/2 inch cubes and add to the medium bowl with the cajun seasoning.
-Toss to coat the chicken evenly in the seasoning using a wooden spoon.
-Set aside.
+Toss to coat the chicken evenly.

-• Add the olive oil to the bottom of a deep skillet over medium-high heat and allow to heat for a few minutes until the oil is rippling.
+• Heat olive oil in a deep skillet over medium-high heat, until hot and rippling.
 Add the seasoned chicken to the skillet and cook for 1-2 minutes on each side to brown the sides.
 The chicken doesn’t need to be cooked all the way through yet.

-• Add the penne pasta, fire roasted tomatoes with the juice and the broth to the chicken, sausage and onions.
+• Add the penne pasta, fire roasted tomatoes with the juice, and the broth.
 Stir until everything is combined then close the lid of the pan and allow it to come to a boil over medium-high heat.

-• Once boiling, turn the heat down to medium-low and let the pasta simmer for about 10 minutes, stirring every few minutes.
-If you’re using a chickpea pasta, pay attention to the pan as it tends to foam.
+• Once boiling, turn the heat down to medium-low and simmer for about 10 minutes, stirring every few minutes.
 When it’s done the mixture should be thick and saucy and the pasta should be tender.

-• Add the coconut cream to the pan and mix until melted and combined.
+• Add the cream to the pan and mix until melted and combined.
+Serve with fresh parsley.

 Last step!
 If you make this, please leave a review letting us know how it was!